Justice for All

-ANNOUNCING THE JUSTICE FOR ALL ESSAY CONTEST - Celebration at the Team Dinner - 2019
+ANNOUNCING THE JUSTICE FOR ALL STORYTELLING CONTEST - Celebration at the Team Dinner - 4 June 2019

-Announcing the Justice for All Essay Contest -- Can be a Video, Photographs, Poster, Art Work, Music, Essay, Blog Post, Interview, Documentary, Storytelling, etc.
+Announcing the Justice for All Storytelling Contest -- Can be a Video, Photographs, Poster, Art Work, Music, Essay, Blog Post, Interview, Documentary, Storytelling, etc.

-Prepare a brief expression of how you envision potential to change the world to achieve Justice for All in 2 minute video, poster, 1000 word abstract, photos, sketch, diagram, blog entry, or document of 1) a story, person, legal case, or experience that inspires you to improve access to the Justice System; or 2) a suggestion, innovation, or solution in technology or process to improve communication or reduce disparity in the Justice System; 3) explain how a Mock Trial case involving a person with hearing loss (or mobility issue, vision loss, or another example you can think of), can help others (Mock Trial Team members, Bar Association members, technology designers, policy makers, stakeholders, community, or ...) to understand important needs of individuals (for example as United Nations Sustainable Development Goal 4 Quality Education, 10 Reduced Inequalities, or 16 Peace, Justice, and Strong Institutions).
+Prepare a brief expression of how you envision potential to change the world to achieve Justice for All in 2 minute video, poster, 1000 word abstract, photos, sketch, diagram, blog entry, or document of 1) a story, person, legal case, or experience that inspires you to improve access to the Justice System; or 2) a suggestion, innovation, or solution in technology or process to improve communication or reduce disparity in the Justice System; 3) explain how a Mock Trial case involving a person with hearing loss (or mobility issue, vision loss, or another example you can think of), can help others (Mock Trial Team members, Bar Association members, technology designers, policy makers, stakeholders, community, or ...) to understand important needs of individuals (for example as United Nations Sustainable Development Goal 4 Quality Education, 5 Achieve gender equality and empower all women and girls, 10 Reduced Inequalities, or 16 Peace, Justice, and Strong Institutions).

-Background for the 'Justice for All' Essay Contest:
+Background for the 'Justice for All' Storytelling Contest:

-Our 'Justice for All' Humanitarian Activities Committee Event aligns with the United Nations Sustainable Development Goals: 4 Quality Education, 10 Reduced Inequalities (for example, hearing loss), and 16 Peace, Justice, and Strong Institutions.
+Our 'Justice for All' Humanitarian Activities Committee Event aligns with the United Nations Sustainable Development Goals: 4 Quality Education, 5 Achieve gender equality and empower all women and girls, 10 Reduced Inequalities (for example, hearing loss), and 16 Peace, Justice, and Strong Institutions.
 We are focusing on increasing Communication Strategies and Access: if people have hearing loss or deafness, they are not able to communicate effectively and miss important Education opportunities.
 People with hearing loss might not be fully able to assist in their own defense in a Justice system.
 They may not fully hear and understand what is going on in Court, thereby risking Justice for All.

 To increase Effective Communication, Accommodation is needed.
 However, expensive accommodation infrastructure is not ubiquitous, it’s cumbersome, requires planning, and often fails to meet the needs of people with hearing loss.
 Mainstream communications like Mobile Phones, WiFi, Internet, etc. are low cost, incorporate open source development platforms where many people from the community can create Sustainable solutions that resolve a variety of issues, address focused communities of interest, and offer possibilities that didn’t exist before.

 Now, stakeholders and members of the communities in need can develop or contribute to the design and development of solutions that will be more helpful.
 There are free open source hearing aid algorithms available through excellent research organizations including Fraunhofer, and these new options are more flexible for sustainability and low cost distribution, especially for people with limited resources.
-We can leverage such solutions with cloud connected architecture and distribution to improve communication in schools, offices, healthcare settings, courts, government offices to promote SDG 4 Quality Education, SDG 10 Reduce Inequities for People With Disabling Hearing Loss and Deafness, and to increase likelihood for SDG 16 Peace, Justice, and Strong Institutions.
+We can leverage such solutions with cloud connected architecture and distribution to improve communication in schools, offices, healthcare settings, courts, government offices to promote SDG 4 Quality Education, SDG 5 Achieve gender equality and empower all women and girls, SDG 10 Reduce Inequities for People With Disabling Hearing Loss and Deafness, and to increase likelihood for SDG 16 Peace, Justice, and Strong Institutions.

 From the U.S. Department of Justice, Bureau of Justice Statistics Special Report on Disabilities Among Prison and Jail Inmates, 2011-2012: